legalimpurity/PortfolioSite/content/blog/KVM on Centos 7 Minimal Headless Server.md

 ```console
 virt-install --name centos7 --disk path="/var/lib/libvirt/images/cent7.img,size=20" --ram 2048 --vcpus 1 --os-type linux --os-variant centos7.0 --graphics vnc --cdrom "/var/lib/libvirt/images/CentOS-7-x86_64-Minimal-1511.iso" --network=bridge:br0
 ```
-This is to launch a VM of Centos7.Also, we are creating the hard disk img file in the same directory as where our iso lies.
+This is to launch a VM of Centos7.
+Also, we are creating the hard disk img file in the same directory as where our iso lies.
 Reason for not going to other directory is that SELinux will have to be enabled for that directory.

 Rest parameters are **self explanatory**, name is name of VM.
 Disk path is path were the hard disk file will reside.
 Ram, vcpus and os-type are ram, virtual cpus and os-type respectively.
 Now, os-variant command tells KVM what flavour of OS are you running on top of KVM.
 This was a problematic area cause the command given by all blogs to get a list of all os-variant types is :
 ```console
 virt-install --os-variant list
 ```
-Now, this command is not working on Centos 7.
+Now, this command is not working on Centos7.
 To get the type of OS variants available via kvm, use the following command.
 ```console
  osinfo-query os